California Sports Betting

 Golden State Warriors Rivalry #2: vs. Oklahoma City Thunder.
 The Thunder are also a more recent rival for the Warriors, and that one extends both on and off the court.
 The Thunder were a thorn in Golden State's side with Kevin Durant and Russell Westbrook, and OKC's length and athleticism pushed the Warriors to the brink repeatedly and nearly knocked them out in the 2016 playoffs.
 That was the end of the games being close but only sparked the rivalry further when Kevin Durant left Oklahoma City for Golden State.
 Any return to Oklahoma was contentious with Durant around.
 Now that both KD and Russ are on new teams, this rivalry may be a thing of the past.

 The Kings have never rediscovered their early NBA success.
-In fact, the team hasn't even been back to the NBA Finals since 1951, the league's second season, back when there were only nine teams.
+The team hasn't even been back to the NBA Finals since 1951, the league's second season, back when there were only nine teams.
 Sacramento was on the Finals' brink in 2002 before a crushing loss to the rival Los Angeles Lakers.
 The Kings haven't even been to the playoffs since 2006.
 Sacramento plays its home games at the Golden 1 Center.
 Luke Walton coaches the Kings.

 Sacramento Kings Rivalry: vs. Los Angeles Lakers.
 It would be fair to call this a one-sided rivalry, with the Kings forever trying to catch up with LA.
 The Lakers ended Sacramento's best modern season devastatingly in 2002, knocking the Kings out of the playoffs a third straight season.
 The teams also met in five of the first NBA playoffs.
 They've met nine times overall, with the Kings winning only one series, though to be fair, they did win their lone franchise championship that season way back in 1951.